Nice to meet you

 Systematic & Cumulative

-Systematic meaning material is organizsed following the logical order of language from the easiest . most basic concepts & elements, progressing methodically to the more difficult.
-Cumulative meaning each step is based on previously learned concepts.
+Systematic meaning material is organizsed following the logical order of language from the easiest, most basic concepts & elements, progressing methodically to the more difficult.
+In each domain a Scope and Sequence is followed and tied to multiple points within each lesson.

 Diagnostic